ASTA Management Academy

 The ASTA Management Academy is offered in partnership with the American Seed Trade Association (ASTA).

-*Please note that Indiana is on Eastern Standard Time (EST) during this conference.
+*Please note that Indiana is on Eastern Standard Time (ET).

 Welcome and Kick Off